iainelder/aws-org-tree/README.md

 [Logdecorator](https://github.com/sighalt/logdecorator) provides the logging while keeping the business logic clean.

-[CollatorClient](https://github.com/iainelder/boto-collator-client) is used to abstract over the paginated API responses.

 ## Trees in Python

 A survey article on making data tree in Python: